Post–World War II Sherman tanks: Israeli

 At its birth, Israel had a limited number of armored vehicles, mostly scout cars and truck chassis hastily converted into armored cars.
 Israeli tank force consisted of old French Hotchkiss H-39 tanks and better tanks were desperately needed.
 Israelis searched junkyards in Palestine, Europe, and as far away as the Philippines looking for tanks.
 In Palestine, in a repair depot near the city of Tira, one or two ex-British rusted Shermans were found.
-In Italy 32 Shermans armed with 105mm howitzers were found and smuggled back to Israel, as tractors.
+In Italy 32 Shermans armed with 105 mm howitzers were found and smuggled back to Israel, as tractors.
 Since these tanks came from junkyards, they were generally unserviceable and required extensive work.
 Some of the Italian tanks had been demilitarized and the Shermans required hard work before being delivered to the Israeli Army.
-After the United Nations cease-fire Israelis assembled all the leftover World War II materiél they had.
+After the United Nations cease-fire Israelis assembled all the leftover World War II matériel they had.
 Most of the tanks in service were a varied assortment of Shermans, 32 tanks with only one Sherman lost in combat.
 The Israelis gave the designation of M1 to its entire Sherman force.
 They were standardized by re-arming them with M3 guns, but still a mixture of different features existed, and additional Shermans arrived from the Philippines.

 More tanks were needed by Israel.
 By coincidence Israel found France willing to sell surplus Shermans and provide military assistance.
-About 60 surplus 76mm.
-Shermans and spare parts and equipment was received, so two new armored Sherman brigades were created.
+About 60 surplus 76mm Shermans and spare parts and equipment was received, so two new armored Sherman brigades were created.
 In 1956 Israel requested France to supply 100 improved M50 Shermans, equipped with long-barreled 75mm high-velocity cannon.
 Many of the Egyptian tanks in the Sinai peninsula were also Shermans, so captured ones joined Israeli army.
-France developed the M51 Super Sherman, with a 105mm cannon with lower recoil in a modified turret.
+France developed the M51 Super Sherman, with a 105 mm cannon with lower recoil in a modified turret.
 Some 200 of Israel's 300 Shermans were modified to this version.